+- 1 Select Media.

+- 2 Select the channel to save as a preset.

+- 3 Select an option:

+- If the media device is a FUSION-Link capable stereo, select Browse > Presets.

-- Select Media. - 2 Select the channel you want to save as a preset. - 3 Select Menu > Presets > Add Current Channel.
+- If the media device is a GXM antenna, select Menu > Presets > Add Current Channel.